Let us help you improve the performance in your 2005-10 S197 Ford Mustang V6 by walking you how to select performance parts!

-The 2005-10 V6 Mustang featured some much needed performance upgrades over the previous OHV 3.8L V6 Stangs; however, Ford still left plenty of room for improvement.
-Modding your V6 Stang for performance might be laughed at by many Mustang enthusiasts; however, owning and driving a V8-powered Pony car might not be in the cards for every S197 Mustang owner.
-That is why so many aftermarket companies like LMR have stepped up to provide V6 owners with plenty of performance modifications to help eliminate the performance gaps between the GT models.
+The 2005-10 V6 Mustang featured some much-needed performance upgrades over the previous OHV 3.8L V6 Mustangs; however, Ford still left plenty of room for improvement.
+Many Mustang enthusiasts might laugh at modding your V6 Stang for performance; however, owning and driving a V8-powered Pony car might not be in the cards for every S197 Mustang owner.
+That is why many aftermarket companies like LMR have stepped up to provide V6 owners with plenty of performance modifications to help eliminate the performance gaps between the GT models.

 |Horsepower||210 HP @ 5300 RPMs|

 |Torque||240 ft-lbs @ 3500 RPMs|

 |Fuel Economy||17/26 MPG|

 |Displacement||245 cubic in.|

 |Transmission||T-5 Tremec 5 speed Manual Transmission or 5R55 5 speed Automatic|